moov-io/iso8583/README.md

 ## Contributing

-Yes please!
+**While [Spec87](./spec87.go) is appropriate for most users, we hope to see improvements or variations of this specification for different systems.
+Please do not hesitate to contribute issues, questions, or PRs to cover new use cases.
+Tests are also appreciated if possible!**

 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started!
 Check out our [issues for first time contributors](https://github.com/moov-io/ach/contribute) for something to help out with.

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go v1.14 or higher.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/ach/releases/latest) as well.
 We highly recommend you use a tagged release for production.